This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 What To Bring On Your Elephant Safaris In Sri Lanka

-Sun Cream – this is an obvious one, the sun in Sri Lanka can be dauntingly intense at times and you don’t want to ruin one of your elephant safaris in Sri Lanka with sunburn!
+This is an obvious one, the sun in Sri Lanka can be dauntingly intense at times and you don’t want to ruin one of your elephant safaris in Sri Lanka with sunburn!

-Hat – This is similar to the above.
+This is similar to the above.
 Make sure you take a hat so you can protect your face but also so you can see the animals better without having to put your hand to your forehead to block out the sun.